Classic Cabbage Kasha Soup

 - 1 apple, shredded and soaked in 2 tablespoons lemon juice (optional) Add to list

-Sauté onions in sunflower oil for 3 minutes.
-Add cabbage and the turnip and sauté until the cabbage is quite wilted, about 15 minutes.
+In a soup pot over medium heat, sauté onions in oil for 3 minutes.
+Add cabbage and turnips and sauté until the cabbage is quite wilted, about 15 minutes.
 Add caraway seeds and buckwheat groats and sauté an additional 2 to 3 minutes.
 Add water or stock and bay leaf.
-Bring to a boil, lower heat and simmer 15 to 20 minutes.
-Just before serving, remove 1 cup of water and dissolve miso in it; add to pot.
+Bring to a boil, lower heat and simmer for 15 to 20 minutes.
+Just before serving, remove 1 cup liquid and dissolve miso in it; add back to the pot.

-Garnish the soup with the shredded apple.
-Soaking the apple in lemon juice helps retain its color and gives a little tang to the soup.
+Garnish the soup with shredded apples.
+Soaking apples in lemon juice helps retain its color and gives a little tang to the soup.

-Variation: Use millet or arborio rice instead of the buckwheat.
+Variation: Use millet or arborio rice instead of buckwheat.

 Recipe by, PCC Cooks instructor